-The Rider Women’s Leadership Council (RWLC) Mentoring Program seeks to foster leadership and career advancement by teaching life skills and empowering Rider students through access to successful Rider alumnae who wish to create a legacy of support and promote a new generation of women leaders.
+The Gail Bierenbaum Women’s Leadership Council (GBWLC) Mentoring Program seeks to foster leadership and career advancement by teaching life skills and empowering Rider students through access to successful Rider alumnae who wish to create a legacy of support and promote a new generation of women leaders.

-The RWLC Mentoring Program is open to Rider students in their Senior year and graduate students who are committed to forging strong, reciprocal relationships.
+The GBWLC Mentoring Program is open to Rider students in their Senior year and graduate students who are committed to forging strong, reciprocal relationships.

 - Foster learning through the experience and expertise of participants.